SHACHAR KARIV

 [Appendix V] [Appendix VI]

-and beliefs.
-Consistency with utility maximization under laboratory conditions
+with utility maximization under laboratory conditions thus captures

-thus captures decision-making ability that applies across domains and
+decision-making ability that applies across domains and influences important

 -